yourskif/EPAM/README.md

 # Dependency Injection.
-Uri serialization.
+Uri Serialization.

-A advanced level task for practicing the dependency injection (DI) software design pattern in .NET.
+An advanced-level task for practicing the dependency injection (DI) software approach in .NET.

-In this task you learn how to
+In this task, you will learn how to:
-- use the "[Stairway Pattern](https://makingloops.com/the-stairway-pattern/)" to decouple your projects
+- Utilize the "[Stairway Pattern](https://makingloops.com/the-stairway-pattern/)" to decouple your projects
-- create a .NET console app that uses dependency injection
+- Create a .NET console application that implements dependency injection
-- write several interfaces and corresponding implementations
+- Write various interfaces along with their corresponding implementations
-- use service lifetime and scoping for DI
+- Manage service lifetimes and scoping for dependency injection
-- use the dependency injection along with configuration, logging.
+- Use dependency injection for configuration and logging purposes.

-Additionally, you will be able to repeat various .NET technologies for working with xml and json.
+Additionally, you can repeat various .NET technologies when working with XML and JSON.

 Estimated time to complete the task: 6h.

 ## Task Description

-The type system that describe the logic of the export of the string representation of the data to the other format (see [Convertion](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Conversion/IConverter.cs#L7), [Validation](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Validation/IValidator.cs#L7), [Serialization](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Serialization/IDataSerializer.cs#L17), [DataReceiving](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/DataReceiving/IDataReceiver.cs#L8), [ExportDataService](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Conversion/IConverter.cs#L7)) are present in solution.
+The type system that describes the logic of the export of the string representation of the data to the other format (see [Convertion](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Conversion/IConverter.cs#L7), [Validation](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Validation/IValidator.cs#L7), [Serialization](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Serialization/IDataSerializer.cs#L17), [DataReceiving](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/DataReceiving/IDataReceiver.cs#L8), [ExportDataService](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/Conversion/IConverter.cs#L7)) are present in solution.
 <details><summary>See scheme.</summary>

   ![](/Images/Architecture1.png)

 </details>

-Use this types to develop a type system
+Develop a type system that accomplishes the following:

-  - to reveive as `IEnumerable<string>` data represented as strings that store the information about Uri's in the form `<scheme>://<host>/<path>?<query>`, where
+- Receive data as `IEnumerable<string>` that represents URIs in the format `<scheme>://<host>/<path>?<query`, where:
-    - `path` may consist of segments of the form `segment1/segment2/.../segmentN`,
+  - The `path` may consist of segments in the form `segment1/segment2/.../segmentN`.
-    - `query` consist pairs of the form `key1=value1&...&keyK=valueK`.
+  - The `query` consists of pairs in the form `key1=value1&key2=value2&...&keyK=valueK`.

-  - to convert string object to [Uri](https://docs.microsoft.com/en-us/dotnet/api/system.uri?view=net-6.0) object.
+- Convert the string representation of a URI into a [Uri](https://docs.microsoft.com/en-us/dotnet/api/system.uri?view=net-6.0) object.

-  - to export `IEnumerable<Uri>` to XML and JSON formats.
+- Export the `IEnumerable<Uri>` to XML and JSON formats.

 #### Task details.
 - In implementation the string receiver functionality consider getting data from both [text](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/TextFileReceiver/TextStreamReceiver.cs#L11) file and [memory](https://gitlab.com/autocode-tasks/net-6/dependency-injection-uri-serialization/-/blob/main/InMemoryReceiver/InMemoryDataReceiver.cs#L9).